 Is your schedule stressful with too many activities?
-Learn 4 reasons kids need downtime — and how to incorporate it in your days.
+Learn 4 reasons kids need downtime — and how to incorporate it into your days.

-My six-year-old has one after school extracurricular activity… and I’m already frazzled.
+My son had one after-school extracurricular activity… and I was already frazzled.

-Thing is, I also pick up his twin brothers from preschool right before.
-So that means I pick up the twins, hand them a snack in the car, and head to my six-year-old’s school.
-Once we’ve fetched him from first grade, we snack again as we walk to science class.
+Thing is, I also picked up his twin brothers from preschool right before.
+So that meant I’d pick up the twins, hand them a snack in the car, and head to my six-year-old’s school.
+Once we had fetched him from his classroom, we’d snack again as we walked to science class.

-Then when he’s settled in, I drive the twins home to play for a bit before going back to school once science class finishes.
-We then drive home where we finally unwind for the day while I scramble to get dinner on the table.
+Then, once he was settled in, I’d drive the twins home to play for a bit before going back to school once science class finished.
+We’d then drive home where we’d finally unwind for the day while I scrambled to get dinner on the table.

-Perhaps your schedule is even more frantic than mine.
+I can imagine that your schedule is more frantic than mine.
 One with extracurricular activities, play dates, and back-to-back birthday parties on the weekends.

-But like me, you may also understand the value of enrolling kids in activities, of fueling their passion for a sport or hobby.
+But like me, you also understand the value of enrolling your kids in these activities and fueling their passion for a sport or hobby.
 We wouldn’t do this if it weren’t worth it.

 4 reasons kids need downtime